Rogue24/JPImageresizerView/README_EN.md

         ✅ Custom border image;
         ✅ It can dynamically change the spacing between view area and crop area, and supports horizontal and vertical screen switching;
         ✅ Can customize the mask image clipping;
-        ✅ It can cut the whole picture or a frame of local video;
-        ✅ A local video can be intercepted, cut and transferred to GIF;
         ✅ Can crop GIF;
         ✅ Process Images for GIF: background color, corner radius, border, outline stroke, and content padding;
+        ✅ You can crop a local video either as a whole or a specific frame;
+        ✅ You can crop a local video and customize the extraction of a specified duration, or convert it into a GIF;
         ✅ The current clipping state can be saved;
         ✅ Images support n-grid clipping;
         ✅ Compatible with Swift & SwiftUI environment(Reference Demo).